A Beginner’s Guide to Bookkeeping

 - What is bookkeeping?

-- How to start bookkeeping for a small business.
+- How to dive into bookkeeping for your small business?

 - Bonus: A Small Business Owner’s Bookkeeping Checklist